natcap/invest.users-guide/source/coastal_protection.rst

 where :math:`H_o` and :math:`L_o` are the deepwater wave height and wavelength, respectively.

 The other dissipation terms in Equation :eq:`TotalDiss` are expressed as a function of the characteristics of the natural habitats that are present along the profile of interest.
 In the model, as waves move into portions of the profile with natural habitat, this dissipation term is included.
-Any non-linear processes that might occur as waves move from one medium or habitat to another as ignored in the model.
+Any non-linear processes that might occur as waves move from one medium or habitat to another are ignored in the model.

 Dissipation due to the presence of vegetation is expressed by (Mendez and Losada, 2004):